Last updated: 190505, …, 191220

 At the beginning of each round

-- Determine Flyer’s current movement speed (MS) in hexes (MV / 3).
+- Determine Flyer’s current movement in hexes (MV / 3).

 - Decide whether to change speed:

-- Winged creatures moving less than half speed must increase speed, or fall.
+Increase speed (Winged creatures moving less than half normal movement must increase speed, or fall)

-- Decrease MS: Decelerate up to 100%.
-Class B will still move 50% MS. Winged creatures (that are not Class A/B) will fall if MS < 50%.
+- Decelerate up to 100%.
+If not landing, Class B will still move at least 50% of movement from last round.
+Winged creatures that are not Class A/B will fall if speed < 50%.

-On Initiative, each Combatant moves their entire movement, and can
+- On Initiative1, each Combatant moves their entire movement, and can:

 - Ranged Combat treats Short Range as Medium and Medium as Long, and cannot occur during or after Melee.

-- If Melee occurs as the result of a Dive of at least 3″, Self No Dex, To Hit +2, and Damage ×2.
+- If Melee attack occurs as the result of a Dive of ≥3″, Charge rules apply (No Dex, To Hit +2, and Damage ×2).

-- Melee occurs once/round when combatants enter a hex within 10′ elevation (20′ if the attacker is Large, 30′ if the attacker is above).
+- Melee occurs once/round when combatants enter a hex within 10′ elevation (20′ if the attacker is Large).

 - In Melee, the attacker with the longest weapon strikes first.

-- Class A combatants gain multiple attacks if they choose to stop in the hex.
+- Class A combatants gain multiple attacks (if possible) if they choose to stop in the hex.